norihiro-w/ogs5-egs/README.md

 ## License ##

-OpenGeoSys is distributed under a Modified BSD License which encourages users to attribute the work of the OpenGeoSys Community especially in scientific publications.
+OpenGeoSys is distributed under a modified BSD License which encourages users to attribute the work of the OpenGeoSys Community especially in scientific publications.
 See the [LICENSE.txt][license-source] for the license text.